Cultural competence in healthcare: Patient education

-Effective patient-physician communication is a two-way exchange.
-While healthcare providers are expected to deliver culturally competent care, patients also play a vital role in building a mutual understanding.
-Illness and health behaviors are deeply influenced by cultural beliefs.
-Patients are encouraged to openly communicate their concerns, beliefs, values and practices that might affect their care and treatment.
-If effective communication is unable to be achieved, then language assistance and interpretation services must be provided.
+Patient-Physician communication involves two sides.
+While physicians and other healthcare providers are being encouraged or required to be culturally competent in delivery of quality healthcare, it would be reasonable to encourage patients as well to be culturally sensitive and be aware that not all health care providers are equally competent in cultures.
+When it comes to illness, cultural beliefs and values affect greatly a patient's behavior in seeking healthcare.
+They should try their best to communicate their concerns relating to their beliefs, values and other cultural factors that might affect care and treatment to their physicians and other healthcare providers.
+If effective communication is unlikely achieved, then they should be provided with language assistance and interpretation services.
 Recognizing that patients receive the best care when they work in partnership with doctors, the General Medical Council issued guidance for patients "What to expect from your doctor: a guide for patients" in April 2013.

-Communication campaigns attempt to inform or influence behaviors in large audiences to produce noncommercial benefits to individuals and society.
-Public health communications may be limited due to cultural and language barriers.
-Cultural competence involves analyzing, detecting and correcting these barriers.
-A one-size-fits-all approach is not optimal for cultural competence, as individuals often have different needs.
-By including community organizations, these campaigns can reach many diverse populations.
+Health promotion advertising campaigns.
+Communication campaigns are attempts to inform or influence behaviors in large audiences to produce noncommercial benefits to individuals and society.
+Health communications designed for the general audience may not reach many due to cultural and language barriers.
+Cultural competence is analyzing, detecting and correcting these barriers.
+A one size fits all approach is not optimal for cultural competence.
+Instead, specific community organizations would know best about their own specific concerns.
+Care should be taken to not make the intended audience feel targeted.
 Public health advertising that features models who belong to their own group may cause a "Why us?" reaction.

+Public health advertising featuring minorities does not generate this backlash effect when the advertising appears in community-based publications mostly read by the featured group.

 Examples: In March 2022, Houston Health Department (HHD) announced minority-owned, Houston-based media and creative business firm 9thWonder Agency as its partner to help reduce vaccine hesitancy.